How to Use Base64 to Image Online

 What is Base64 Encoding?

-- Email Attachments: Base64 is a method often used to embed email attachments.
-A binary file is converted to an ASCII string format so that it can be included in an email message.
+• Email Attachments: Base64 is a method often used to embed email attachments.
+Can we code a binary file and send it as an ASCII string format within an email?

 Understanding Base64 to Image Conversion